Austin MN 1985

 CD "Balloon Race EP" 1998 (Tramp Art Co.)

 Toured Midwest in car.
 Played daytime festival in Souix City, IA in between juggling unicyclist and Babes in Toyland.
 Became a father.
 Did voice over for short film by Phillip Harder which appeared on 2000 box-set release A Lifetime of Temporary Relief by the Duluth band Low.
 Wrote many songs quickly.
 Learned how to harmonize.
 Experienced a permanent expansion of horizons by living somewhere other than Minnesota for the first time.
 Worked as door guy and bartender in rock club.
 Played daytime SXSW set at Austin Convention Center in between a Tuvan throat singer and Lisa Loeb.
-Wrote the song "Catch You Alive" for the Austin band The Damnations, who released it on their Sire Records debut "Half Mad Moon" the following year.
+Wrote the song "Catch You Alive" for the Austin band The Damnations, who included their (far superior) version of it on Sire Records debut "Half Mad Moon" the following year.

 Seattle WA, Portland OR, Austin, Minneapolis, Kansas City 1998-2010

 CD "Woody Allen Stunt Footage" 2000 (Garage D'or)

 CD "Rooster Nudes" 2003

 CD "God Fatigue in the Post Atom Age" 2005